 Is this really a problem, however?
 A great deal of the intuitive appeal of the etiological approach stems from the fact that, in the case of biological organisms, historical explanation provides a lot of information about current causal properties.
 The etiological theory of normative function has been taken to be a successful naturalization precisely because the process it appeals to (evolutionary selection) is causal.
 In this respect the theory is causal, it simply appeals to distal rather than proximal causes.
 And since many scientific models appeal to distal causes, why not a model of function?
-From our perspective the problem is not the appeal to distal causes to explain current state, but the assumption of the historical constitution of normative function.
-If normative functions are constituted by having a certain type of history then they are not causal at all since they have no consequences - they are not constituted in current state - even if the circumstances for applying the concept of normative function appeals to (distal) causes.
+From our perspective the problem is not the appeal to distal causes, but the assumption of the historical constitution of normative function.
+If normative functions are constituted by having a certain type of history then they are not causal at all since they have no consequences, even if the circumstances for applying the concept of normative function appeals to (distal) causes.